w3c/wai-customize-design/index.md

 ## To Zoom In or Out

 Most web browsers include functionality that allows for an increase or decrease text and content in web pages via a feature called browser zoom.
 Some browsers also give control for text-only size adjustments.
-Additionally, there are a number of browser extensions or add-ons that provide users addtional control over the display of content.
+Additionally, there are a number of browser extensions or add-ons that provide users additional control over the display of content.

 Most commonly, the commands to increase or decrease zoom levels in browsers are: